 It’s well known that Neuroendocrine Cancer can often be a difficult to diagnose condition.
 However, what is less well known is the impact it has on those who are diagnosed.
 I’m one of the lucky ones, even though I still ended up with distant metastases.
 It does feel odd to say that having distant metastasis is lucky!

 I consider my diagnosis to have been incidental as they were not investigating cancer – I suspect that’s the route for many cancer patients.
 I also think I was lucky because I had instant access to Neuroendocrine Cancer specialists and got quick treatment, and my follow up and support by a specialist centre is in place.
-I cope, but I wouldn’t say it’s easy living with and beyond cancer.
+I cope, but I wouldn’t say it’s easy living with metastatic and incurable cancer.
 As an advocate for a large online community, I do see many people struggle to get the same experience I had.
 I’m in no doubt that more must be done to help with earlier diagnosis, access to specialists and access to the right therapies at the right time.
 People must then be followed up with robust and expert led surveillance and support regimes, and for the long term.
 This must become the normal experience, this must become the minimum standard of care.

 This cancer is unlike others where the primary tumours are only located in a single organ.
 With Neuroendocrine disease, the primary tumour(s) can be found in many different organs and many different parts of the body.
 The aggressiveness of these tumours can range from indolent right up to very aggressive types.
 In aggressive types of cancer, stage is normally a key differentiator in prognostic terms, but with the less aggressive types of Neuroendocrine Cancers, often the grade can be more significant than the stage.
 There are a significant number of patients who have the lower grades but the highest stage and this this is one of the huge challenges for physicians and for patients to reconcile.
 An individual’s experiences will rely on their stage, grade, age, general physical condition and type of Neuroendocrine Neoplasm (a term encompassing well differentiated Neuroendocrine Tumours and poorly differenced Neuroendocrine Carcinomas).
 Statistics indicate that early stage diagnoses are on the increase, this is great news.
 But let’s be under no illusions, many people continue to be diagnosed late, often because of the relatively silent nature of the disease and often because of misdiagnosis and delay.
 More needs to be done to address both of these 2 issues.